yearn/yearn-comms/Tweets/Yearn grant Atlantis World/Yearn-grant-Atlantis-World.md

 ## 1

-[@atlantis0x](https://twitter.com/atlantis0x) Atlantis World is a Web3 metaverse designed to expand access to virtual worlds, a 2d pixelverse that doesn't require expensive tech but will still melt faces.
+[Atlantis World](https://twitter.com/atlantis0x) is a Web3 metaverse designed to expand access to virtual worlds, a 2d pixelverse that doesn't require expensive tech but will still melt faces.

 ![](image2.jpg)